jacobparis-insiders/jacobparis.com/README.md

 This is the source code for my personal website, [jacobparis.com](https://jacobparis.com)

-I've recently made the source available to this org, so anyone who [subscribes to my mailing list](https://jacobparis.com/emails/subscribe) will get an invite to the repository.

 ## Colocation over Separation

 I'm a big fan of colocating code by feature, rather than by type.
 Terms of art like "Domain Driven Design", "Feature folders", and "Vertical Slices" all describe approaches to the same philosophy.